Artemeey/bench-runtime-windows-vs-wsl/README.md

 Main conclusion: processes that continuously and intensively work with project files should run as close as possible to the filesystem where the project is located.

-If the project is located on `C:/`, such processes are better run directly on Windows.
-Running them from Docker through a mounted Windows directory can cause severe performance degradation.
+Running the test directly on Windows shows good performance.
+WSL also demonstrates high performance when the project is located inside the WSL filesystem and is processed from WSL.

-WSL can speed up repeated operations after the filesystem cache has warmed up, but after every WSL start or restart, the first pass over the files can become slow again.
+The strongest degradation occurs when a Docker process works with the project through a mounted Windows directory, for example from the `C:/` drive.
+In this mode, operations over a large number of files slow down especially noticeably.

 ## Why should you not run a Docker process that works with many files on Windows `C:/` outside WSL?